SamuelSlavka/zk-wallet/README.md

 #### Custom proof and witness creation
-will create proofs for 32 header sized chinks starting with [start height] and ending at [end height] if [end height] is lower than start of chunk+32 the proof will be genrated for start of chunk+32 anyway.
+Will create proofs for 32 header sized chinks starting with [start height] and ending at [end height] if [end height] is lower than start of chunk+32 the proof will be genrated for start of chunk+32 anyway.
 It is also a computationaly heavy task.

     python3 ./Server/main.py proof [blockchainId] [start height] [end height]